Shekhar Mehta

-Shekhar Mehta (20 June 1945 – 12 April 2006) was a Ugandan-born Kenyan rally driver.
+Chandrashekhar Khimjibhai Nanji Kalidas Mehta (20 June 1945 – 12 April 2006) was a Ugandan-born Kenyan rally driver.
 He won the Safari Rally a record five times (1973, 1979–82), including four consecutively, and in 1981 finished fifth in the World Rally Championship.

 Biography

 A Ugandan of Indian Gujarati descent, he was born in 1945 to a family of plantation owners in Uganda, and began rallying behind the wheel of a BMW aged 21.
 In 1972, he and his family fled Idi Amin's regime to Kenya, the year before he clinched his first Safari Rally title.